szyszy315/ec601_miniproject_2/readme.md

 Mask R-CNN
 ----
-MaskR-CNN extends FasterR-CNN by adding a branch for predicting an object mask in parallel with the existing branch for bounding box recogni-tion.
+Mask R-CNN extends Faster R-CNN by adding a branch for predicting an object mask in parallel with the existing branch for bounding box recognition.
 Mask R-CNN is simple to implement andtrain given the Faster R-CNN framework, which facilitatesa wide range of flexible architecture designs.
 Additionally,the mask branch only adds a small computational overhead,enabling a fast system and rapid experimentation.
 Mask R-CNN outputs a binary mask for each RoI and the classification depends on masks, which makes this system different from others.
 Instance segmentation enables us to obtain a pixel-wise mask for each individual object in an image. <br>
 Advantage：<br>
 1.Easy to generalize to other tasks.<br>
 2.Fast train and test speeds.<br>